-No expert is required to address the Gender Safeguarding Principles & Requirements assessment.
-The project team has experience in the implementation of interventions targeting and empowering women, addressing gender and role issues.
+No expert is required to address the Safeguarding Gender Principles Requirements assessment.
+The project experience team has in the implementation of interventions targeting and empowering women, addressing gender and role issues.
 The project shall ensure equal participation of people irrespective of age, gender, sex, religion and/or socio-economic background.